-Foreign income can affect how much Family Tax Benefit and Child Care Benefit you can receive.
+Foreign income can affect how much Family Tax Benefit and Child Care Subsidy you get.

-We consider foreign income to be any income you and your partner earn, or get from outside Australia for which you don’t pay Australian tax.
+It includes any income you and your partner earn, or get from outside Australia.

 This may include:

 - gifts or allowances of money you get regularly including money or gifts from relatives living overseas, and